-In this short article, we’ll provide a quick overview of the differences and similarities between HAZID and HAZOP alongside their purposes and benefits, in order to provide an understanding of these critical process safety tools.
+In this short article, we’ll provide a quick overview of the differences and similarities between HAZID and HAZOP, alongside their purposes and benefits, in order to provide an understanding of these critical process safety tools.

-What is a HAZID (Hazard Identification Study)?
+What is a HAZID?

+The HAZID technique focuses on brainstorming sessions where experts gather to discuss possible hazards in a system or project based on its design, materials, human factor or environment.
 It involves a systematic and structured analysis to identify hazards early in the design or operational phase of a project.

-This is completed by considering various scenarios and identifying hazards and deviations from normal operating conditions.
+HAZID aims to uncover all possible hazards, including those that may not be apparent and is completed by considering various scenarios while identifying hazards and deviations from normal operating conditions.

 It typically involves a multidisciplinary team with expertise in different aspects of the system or process under the risk assessment above, such as engineering, operations, maintenance, and safety.

-What is HAZOP (Hazard and Operability Study)?
+What is a HAZOP study?

-HAZOP involves a systematic and structured examination of each individual element of the system or process to identify deviations from normal operating conditions that may result in hazards or undesirable consequences.
+HAZOP studies will involve a systematic and structured examination of each individual in order to identify deviations from normal operating conditions that may result in hazards or undesirable consequences.

 Differences in Purpose when Identifying Potential Hazards